For some, adopting a healthier lifestyle

 through simple lifestyle changes, or staying up to date with regular health checks and tests, may help to prevent infertility.

 Women who are underweight or overweight ovulate (release an egg) less regularly, or sometimes not at all, compared to women of a healthy weight.

-Therefore ensuring that you maintain a healthy weight will make it much easier to conceive.
-You can use the healthy weight calculator to find out if you are the right weight for your height.
+Therefore ensuring you maintain a healthy weight will make it easier to conceive.
+Use the healthy weight calculator to find out if you are the right weight for your height.

-Men with a BMI of over 29 may have reduced fertility, and your GP may recommend that you lose weight.
-Regular exercise and eating a healthy diet can help you to maintain a suitable weight.
+Men with a BMI over 29 may have reduced fertility, and your GP may recommend that you lose weight.
+Regular exercise and a healthy diet can help maintain a suitable weight.

 Medicines and drugs

 Illegal drugs such as marijuana or cocaine can affect fertility, and can seriously damage the development of your baby if you fall pregnant.
 You should therefore avoid using them.

 You should also avoid using some prescription medicines if you are trying to get pregnant.
 Ask your GP for further advice.

 Make sure you are up-to-date with your cervical screening tests (smear tests).
 You need to have one every three to five years, depending on your age.